1a1a11a/PyMimircache/README.md

 jason@myMachine: ~$ sudo pip3 install heapdict mmh3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#### Installing mimircache
+#### Installing PyMimircache

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-jason@myMachine: ~$ sudo pip3 install mimircache
+jason@myMachine: ~$ sudo pip3 install PyMimircache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #### Compatibility

-*mimircache only support Python3 and 64bit platform*
+*PyMimircache only support Python3 and 64bit platform*

+#### git clone

+git clone needs to add --recurse-submodules option to automatically clone the CMimircache module.

 Alternative using docker
 ------------------------

-As an alternative, you can use mimircache in a docker container, according to our simple benchmark, the performance difference between using a bare metal and a docker container is less than 10%.
+As an alternative, you can use PyMimircache in a docker container, according to our simple benchmark, the performance difference between using a bare metal and a docker container is less than 10%.

 ### Use interactive shell

 To enter an interactive shell and do plotting, you can use

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-jason@myMachine: ~$ sudo docker run -it --rm -v $(pwd):/mimircache/scripts -v PATH/TO/DATA:/mimircache/data 1a1a11a/mimircache /bin/bash
+jason@myMachine: ~$ sudo docker run -it --rm -v $(pwd):/PyMimircache/scripts -v PATH/TO/DATA:/PyMimircache/data 1a1a11a/PyMimircache /bin/bash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you run this command, you will be in a shell with everything ready, your
-current directory is mapped to `/mimircache/scripts/` and your data directory is
+current directory is mapped to `/PyMimircache/scripts/` and your data directory is
-mapped to `/mimircache/data`.
+mapped to `/PyMimircache/data`.
 In addition, we have prepared a test dataset for
-you at `/mimircache/testData`.
+you at `/PyMimircache/testData`.

 ### Run scripts directly